uma458467/cloud-native-app-labs/lab-instructions/spring-boot/boot-rest.md

 ### Add an Embedded Database

 1) Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/hello-spring-boot-rest/pom.xml`.
 By adding the `hsqldb` dependency, we have added embedded database support for the `hello-spring-boot-rest` application.
+This helps us get started quickly in development, as we don't have to provision a database.

 ```xml
 <dependency>